Get the latest 2013 Atlantic Hurricane Season predictions—plus hurricane facts and information—right here on Almanac.com.

-For hurricane forecasting, our reference is the experts at Colorado State University.
-For 2012:
+For hurricane predictions, we reference the experts from the Department of Atmospheric Science at Colorado State University (CSU).

 Hurricane Facts, Questions, and Information

 A. Most storm names are taken from a permanent list that rotates every 6 years.
 More than 60 names have been retired since 1950 because they resulted in significant property damage or deaths.
 A name can be retired at the request of a country affected by the storm.
 It should be noted that not all hurricanes were named, including some of the most deadly or damaging storms known to man.